You’ve found this amazing problem to solve for users who’d get huge value out of it, if only their bosses would let them use it

 Approaches

-If your users are held hostage by the person controlling the purse strings, you have to consider their problems and motivations
+If your users are held hostage by the person controlling the purse strings, consider their problems and target their motivations (hit'em in the KPI's)

 This is almost universally a B2B problem, but it also crops up in strange places like educational products or anything bought by parents for children